Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Acknowledgment

 \section{Acknowledgment}

 We gratefully acknowledge the support of NVIDIA Corporation with the donation of the TITAN X GPU used for this research.
 We also wish to acknowledge the use of New Zealand eScience Infrastructure (NeSI) high performance computing facilities.
 New Zealand's national facilities are provided by NeSI and funded jointly by NeSI's collaborator institutions and through the Ministry of Business, Innovation \& Employment's Research Infrastructure programme.
-URL https://www.nesi.org.nz.
+URL \url{https://www.nesi.org.nz}.